European Shorthair Cat

 10%

-European Shorthair Personality and Temperament
+Personality and Temperament

 These cats are extremely docile, with a reputation for making friends with children and other pets including well-behaved dogs and non-dominant cats.
 It is worth noting that European Shorthair cats are individuals with a wide range of personality traits.
 They have a reputation for being somewhat territorial, so families with multiple cats should place an even stronger emphasis on finding a cat with a compatible personality when choosing a housemate for the cats already in their homes.

 Although they are playful, European Shorthair cats are equally fond of sleep.
-If you bring one of these kitties into your home, rest assured that you'll find them napping cozily anywhere they can make themselves comfortable.
+If you bring one of these cats into your home, rest assured that you'll find them napping cozily anywhere they can make themselves comfortable.
 Often, they will make their way onto a human companion's warm lap for an extended lounge session.
 Thanks to their cuddly nature, European Shorthair cats are perfect for anyone who enjoys opportunities to relax with a furry friend.

 About the European Shorthair Cat